paydendyer/shape-tracker/README.md

 10. Git

 ## Description
 This web application takes sides of different shapes and returns information about that shape.
-This project was built to practice Test Driven Development and to learn about module bundling with webpack to keep code base well-organized and efficient and incorporated linting and frontend dependencies.
+This project was built to practice Test Driven Development with Jest and to learn about module bundling with WebPack to keep code base well-organized and efficient and incorporated linting and frontend dependencies.

 ## Setup Instructions
 After cloning the repository with git clone, open index.html in your browser.